cptJack22/SecurityQuestions/README.md

 - SQL Server - data storage

 ## Setup Database
+After the code is downloaded.
 Open a command prompt and set directory to code directory.

 In command prompt, run:
 `dotnet ef database update`